Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Electrosurgery and Curettage

-Are electrosurgery and curettage painful?
+Are electrosurgery and curettage procedures painful?
 The combined treatment is painless because of the anesthetic, but the site may feel tender for 1-2 weeks, requiring over-the-counter painkillers.

 Downtime: The recovery period after electrosurgery and curettage depends on the post-operative wound’s depth, size, and location.
-You may be advised to avoid exertion in the first 1-2 weeks.
+Patients may be advised to avoid exertion in the first 1-2 weeks.
 Wounds from this procedure take 2-4 weeks to heal.

 Excision